 Did you make an investment into your health today?
 What about yesterday or the day before that or the day before that?

-If your answer was “no,” you may want to begin giving this matter some earnest consideration because the tea leaves clearly tell … you will NOT age well.
+If your answer was “no” you may want to begin giving this matter some very serious consideration because the tea leaves clearly tell … you will NOT age well.